-- 5.1.1 Board reports on vulnerability tests should be provided at least twice yearly and penetration testing at least annually.
-Early detection of flaws under realscenario conditions helps to remediate gaps, evaluate the effectiveness of incident response plans, ensure business continuity and prevent costly data breaches. - 5.1.2 Senior Management should, at minimum, establish, track and analyse key performance indicators (KPIs) and key risk indicators (KRIs) to provide highvisibility reports to the Board on cybersecurity effectiveness.
-Metrics used in board reports should include: - Recovery Point Objectives (RPOs) (i.e. the maximum allowable data loss that an organization can tolerate in the event of a disruption) - Recovery Time Objectives (RTOs) (i.e. the maximum allowable downtime that an organization can tolerate for its systems and applications) - Dwell time (i.e. the duration between the time a threat actor has gained access until completely removed) - The number of security incidents detected and resolved within a specific period (e.g., month, quarter, or year). - The percentage of incidents prevented due to proactive security measures, such as endpoint protection, intrusion detection systems, and threat intelligence. - The number of false positives and false negatives generated by security monitoring tools, and how these numbers are being reduced through continuous refinement of the monitoring process.
+- 5.1.1 Senior Management should must provide reports to the Board on cybersecurity effectiveness.
+Metrics used in board reports should include, but not limited to: - Recovery Point Objectives (RPOs) (i.e. the maximum allowable data loss that an organization can tolerate in the event of a disruption) - Recovery Time Objectives (RTOs) (i.e. the maximum allowable downtime that an organization can tolerate for its systems and applications) - Dwell time (i.e. the duration between the time a threat actor has gained access until completely removed) - The number of security incidents detected and resolved within a specific period (e.g., month, quarter, or year). - The percentage of incidents prevented due to proactive security measures, such as endpoint protection, intrusion detection systems, and threat intelligence. - The number of false positives and false negatives generated by security monitoring tools, and how these numbers are being reduced through continuous refinement of the monitoring process.

-- The level of employee security awareness and the frequency of cybersecurity awareness training programs. - The frequency of simulated phishing attacks to test phishing attack susceptibility. - The percentage of devices on the corporate network have the latest security patches installed. - The percentage of high-risk vulnerabilities identified that have been resolved. - The number of systems that failed vulnerability scans. - The volume of incidents detected and responded via automation
+- The level of employee security awareness and the frequency of cybersecurity awareness training programmes. - The frequency of simulated phishing attacks to test phishing attack susceptibility. - The percentage of devices on the corporate network have the latest security patches installed. - The percentage of high-risk vulnerabilities identified that have been resolved. - The number of systems that failed vulnerability scans. - The volume of incidents detected and responded via automation

-6. Tone at the Top - Cyber Risk Aware Culture
+06 Tone at the Top - Cyber Risk-Aware Culture